-Here’s what this pasta is about: the sweetness and crunch of the crisp-tender vegetables mixed with frilly pasta in a luscious lemony sauce.
+Here’s what this lemony pasta primavera is about: the sweetness and crunch of the crisp-tender vegetables mixed with frilly pasta in a luscious lemony sauce.
 It’s like a beautiful spring day in a bowl!

 This lemony pasta makes a great vegetarian main course.
 Serve it with a tomato salad or an arugula salad with cherry tomatoes, for color and flavor contrast.
 It also works well as a side dish with meat, chicken or fish.
 I’ve already made it twice in the last week – once with grilled salmon steaks and again yesterday – for Father’s Day – with pulled pork sandwiches and spicy grilled chicken.
+If you’re having a crowd, you can easily double the recipe.
 It’s delicious served hot or at room temp as a pasta salad.
 I hope you enjoy this as much as I do!

 - 1 pound pasta - any shape you like.
 I like the frilly shapes for this dish, such as Campanelli.